 Were the 200 chiefs of the sons of Issachar the only people from all the tribes who understood the times?
 We don’t know.
 Why did God only identify the 200, not all the men under their command, as was done with the other tribes?
 I don’t know, but it seems significant that God was specific to identify 200 sons of Issachar in contrast to the far greater numbers identified from all the other tribes.

 Of all the tribes of Israel, the men of the tribe of Issachar who came to David’s rescue were the least in number.
 Does that mean that they were the least in tune with God’s plan and purposes?

 God often works through the least, the smallest, the most unlikely.

 The backstory to all of this is that Saul was chosen (by God) as king, but God only chose a king for the people because they wanted “a king like the other nations”.
 In demanding a king, the people were actually rejecting God.
 They were putting their trust in a king, rather than trusting God to be all they needed.
 (1 Samuel 8:6-9)

 So how does that inform me and other Christians today?

 The larger story of the biblical text is that the people wanted a king, and God gave them one, despite the fact that asking for an earthly king meant they were turning from their trust in God.
-Saul’s fell from the grace he was opening the door for God to give them David.
+In Saul’s fall from the grace, he was opening the door for God to give them David.

 David, of course, was the seed of Jesse from whom the Messiah was to come.
 God gave the people a king they shouldn’t have asked for, but God worked through the disobedience and lack of faith His people displayed to fulfill His purposes anyway.